td329/NA-hapmatch-2018/README.md

-## NA-hapmatch-2018
+## Haplotype segment-matching analysis in Scheib et al. (2018)

+This repo collects scripts and output data used to generate figures for the haplotype segment-matching analysis in Scheib et al.  (2018).
+It also contains an outline of the derivation of some relevant quantities required for the likelihood analysis.

 ### Scripts

 Scripts used for haplotype segment matching in Scheib et al. (2018):

-- extract\_sites.py: Helper functions for the extraction and collation of relevant sequence information into a *.sites format which is used in pymatch.py
+- extract\_sites.py: Helper functions for the extraction and collation of relevant sequence information into the "*.sites" format used in pymatch.py
 - pymatch.py: Main functions for the segment scoring and matching procedure
 - scatter\_plot.py: Generating the scatter plot in publication using data provided
 - likelihood\_plot.py: Generating the likelihood heatmap used in the publication